L0-and-behold/efficient-compression/compressing_classifiers_and_MLPs/README.md

 echo "All jobs submitted!"
 ```

-2. A slurm job script, which accepts arguments passed from the abovementioned executable
+2. Set up a slurm job script, which accepts arguments passed from the abovementioned executable

 ```slurm
 #!/bin/bash -l